franzinc/aserve/doc/aserve.md

                           skip-body timeout compress keep-alive
                           connection
                           certificate key certificate-password ca-file
-                          ca-directory verify max-depth)
+                          ca-directory verify max-depth return)
 ```

-Sends a request to **`uri`** and returns four values:
+Sends a request to **`uri`** and returns six values:

   1. The body of the response.
 If there is no body the empty string returned.
+If **`:return :stream`** was given then a stream will be returned instead of a string.
   2. The response code (for example, 200, meaning that the request succeeded).
   3. An alist of headers where the **`car`** of each entry is a keyword symbol or a
      lowercase string with the header name and the **`cdr`** is a string with the